- Shipping & Orders

-Warehouse slotting is the process of organizing the inventory in a warehouse or distribution center.
+Warehouse slotting considers the item velocities, dimensions (cube size), weights, product groupings, and more to determine the ideal warehouse setup.
 Of course, things get more complicated when we consider a full warehouse and not a workshop.
 You’ll deal with many more items, increased constraints, and a larger area to organize.
 Warehouse slotting goes beyond simply finding empty shelves or floor space for items as new inventory arrives.
 It needs to be part of your overall warehouse management strategy and geared to finding hidden efficiencies.

 While the basic concepts of warehouse slotting are easy to grasp, truly efficient slotting is complex and requires some number crunching.
 Software equipped with warehouse slotting algorithms will help with the task.
 You can start with some easy calculations on a spreadsheet.
 As your operations grow, you should be ready to automate some of these decisions.

 Inventory management and fulfillment tend to get a lot of attention in logistics circles, while receiving and put-away—sometimes known as “warehouse slotting”—are much less discussed (although we make receiving a prime focus of our “3 Stages of Controlling Warehouse Flow” white paper, available free for download).